AZ Court Help and Arizona courthouse accessibility information Increase Font Size

 • Parents can communicate and cooperate with each other about the well-being of the child

-• Parents have been successfully following Plan 5 for some time
+• Parents have been successfully following a plan similar to example plan 5 for some time

 Advantages